omniprime/100-days-of-code/log.md

 **Today's Progress**: Sorted Union and the beginnings of Convert HTML Entities.

 **Thoughts:**  Made it through the first algorithm without too much difficulty.
 I am struggeling with the second at the moment.
 I currently have it looping through all of the character possibilities and use replace() to change the characters.
 The problem with this is that each loop will make a new outcome and overwrite the last.
 I need to have it check for all of them at once.
 I might be over thinking it.

+### Day 99: April 19th, 2017

+**Today's Progress**: Spinal Case finished convert HTML

+**Thoughts:**  Took me 2 minutes if fix what was wrong in lasts nights Convert HTML algorithm tonight.
+I forgot to assign the initial str to newStr before I started looping through it.
+Fixed that and realized that I forgot to make my characters global and it worked just fine.
+The spinal case one took a little more effort.
+It only took one line of code, but I had to look up white space and then how to add a space when the string provided is in camelCase.
+Wasn't too bad, but not a fan of it.
+Started thinking about the next one which is addition of odd Fibonacci numbers.
+Not 100% sure of the best way to go about it.
+Will hopefully come to me tomorrow.